 We cannot undermine the value of the internet that it is today and how much dependent the human race is on this invention.
 Regardless, everything good in this world comes with several cons.
 Since the internet has now become an integral part of our existence, it has also become proportionately important to know how to stay safe while using it.

 Of course, the internet is a scary place these days, in the presence of hacks, viruses, scams, hackers, and more.
-Furthermore, the current explosion of electronics, ranging from smartphones to internet-connected appliances and tablets, now has brought to the surface a lot of online dangers.
+Furthermore, the current explosion of electronics, ranging from smartphones to internet-connected appliances and tablets, has now brought to the surface a lot of online dangers.
 So it is only about time that one asks about the best tips for staying safe on the internet.

-One place to get these tips from is our own internet service provider.
-They have excellent and reliable customer services programs that help us improve our experiences.
+One place to get these tips is our own internet service provider.
+They have excellent and reliable customer service programs that help us improve our experiences.
 For example, Xfinity users can contact the Xfinity phone number anytime to have their concerns catered to.
 But what is on the internet; requires some vigilance.

 Nonetheless, as the global network plays such a big role in our lives, it makes sense to gain some general knowledge about how to stay safe when using it.
 Let’s dive into some practices you can opt for to have a safe online experience and avoid all sorts of threats posed while browsing.

 6 Best Tips for Staying Safe on the Internet in the USA

 Yes, it might sound cliché but the best and foremost method of keeping your information safe is to use unique and different passwords for all of your accounts that you have online.
 This is especially true in an age where pervasive corporate hacking is a prevalent concern, where a single data leak might expose thousands of users’ passwords and details, and the hackers then easily use this stolen information to attack and log into your other accounts.